Didiyano/google-it-automation-with-python/README.md

 ## ✨ About This Repo

-This repository contains my personal notes, summaries, and practice files while I complete the
+This repository contains my personal notes, summaries, and practice files while I complete the 🎓 **Google IT Automation with Python Specialization** on Coursera.

-🎓 **Google IT Automation with Python Specialization** on Coursera.
+I'm taking this course under the **Gemilang 3.0 – Cohort 24 (Sept 2025 – Jan 2026)** program.

 All notes are documented here to help me:
 - Understand the lessons better
 - Learn at my own pace
 - Build a simple documentation habit
 - Create something I can look back on anytime

 I’m documenting everything here in a simple, honest way so I can track my progress and improve as I go.